 We have prepared a comparison of the Space Saver Travel Bags that we researched and/or use to help you find the best one for your travel needs.
 To sort the table click on whatever criteria is most important to you.

 Going Places Travel Technology Tips:

 As it is important when we travel the world that we keep in contact with our loved ones.
 We make room for what we consider essential electronics.
 This includes computers and smart-phones.
 We are both computer literate and rely on computer and internet connection for working online, so the choice of Laptop needs to fit both of our requirements.

 With limited space it needs to be of lightweight design.
 Of course everyone has their own preference when it comes to computers but our preference is a device which doubles as both a tablet and full computer.
 We chose the Microsoft Surface Pro as it is small enough to easily fit into carry on, has a detachable keyboard, and a long battery life.

-We have been travelling for a year and we feel confident that we made the right choice with this laptop as it has never let us down.
+We have been travelling for two years and we feel confident that we made the right choice with this laptop as it has never let us down.
 Before we purchased the laptop we researched different makes and models and the Surface Pro ticked all the boxes so we feel confident that we made the right choice for our needs.

 Travel now with all the technology available is a far cry from when we first started travelling many years ago, and no matter where you are in the world as long as you have an Internet connection you can always be contactable.
 Researching, reviewing, and booking accommodation, is so much easier via the Internet and there is a wide variety of Smart Phone Apps available that makes planning and booking during your trip a breeze.